Skip to main content

 });

-// Execute a custom transaction against the contract
+// Compile a transaction script and execute it against the contract.

 });